 It will take some time to download the update file as it is of few GBs.
 If you don’t have enough space on your phone.
 You might have to delete some applications or pictures/videos.
-If you are unable to download Android 10 on S10 or Note 10.
-You can use the guide below to fix the issue that is causing hinderance.
+If you are unable to download Android 10 on S10 or Note 10 or Note 20.
+You can use the guide below to fix the issue that is causing the hindrance.

 Fix Galaxy S10 stuck at downloading Android 10: